LightBuzz/Azure-Unity/README.md

 The LightBuzz Azure App Service SDK for Unity3D is a framework that allows you to consume remote Azure services and even store data locally.
 It's secured using HTTPS.
 Supports Android, iOS, Windows Standalone, Mac OS, and UWP (including **HoloLens**).

-> It's across-platform SDK you can actually use in your apps and games without compatibility problems.
+> It's a cross-platform SDK you can actually use in your apps and games without compatibility problems.

 ![lightbuzz-azure-unity](https://user-images.githubusercontent.com/562680/39691509-70b6b07e-51e6-11e8-8111-eaa171308999.png)